ACC 123 - Accounting Principles II

 Course Description

 Continuation of ACC 121.
 Introduction of the role of accounting information in the planning and decision-making of business organizations.
-Includes managerial accounting, costing of products, planning and budgeting, performance measurement, control of organizational activities, decision making, profitability analysis, statement of cash flows, and financial statement analysis.
+Includes managerial accounting, costing of products, planning and budgeting, performance measurement, control of organizational activities, decision making, profitability analysis and financial statement analysis.
 Group 2 course.

 Credit Hours